peterkappus/nanodash/README.md

 ## TODO

 - Add tests.
 Yes, really.
-- Make bus regex and URL part of the configuration
 - Make it easy to configure the times when the clock background should turn red.

 ## Done Recently (changelog)
+- Make bus regex, bus URL, and forecast location configurable
 - Make clock BG turn red from 8:30-9am.
 - Add Celsius display of high temp (so I can learn)